mmeyer2k/mmeyer2k.github.io/_posts/1970-01-01-placeholder-post.md

 ---
 layout: post
-title: Placeholder post
+title: One Laravel 5 instance to rule them all
 ---

-Laravel 5 is awesome, but what if you are migrating a huge project with many webroots?
-With a few minor changes, you can run an infinite number of sites of a single laravel install.
+Laravel 5 is awesome, but out of the box, it seems to only allow for a single web root to be served for each installation.
+However, with a few minor tweaks, one installation of the framework can power any number of applications.

-<h4>Handling the public/ folder</h4>
+#### Handling the public/ folder
 Most of the time, the public/ folder IS the webroot.
 For our purpose, public/example/ will be the new structure.
 This gives us the flexibility to add as many roots as needed.

 To turn /public/example into a webroot, place the following into /public/example/index.php:
 ```php
 <?php